renpy/renpy/newdoc/source/screens.rst

 data.
 It takes the following properties:

 `value`
     The current value of the bar.
-This can be either a Value object, or a number.
+This can be either a BarValue object, or a number.

 `range`